codepoet80/webos-catalog-backend/README.md

 + http://museum.weboslives.eu/AppPackages/
 + http://wosa-apparchive.b-cdn.net/AppPackages/

 Please contact the curator if you are able to host a mirror.
+Note that all hosted content for a museum instance *must* be available over HTTP as webOS has out-dated support for HTTPS.

 The full historical dataset includes other files that, for various reasons, are not a part of the Museum.
 These files are also a part of this [archive](https://1drv.ms/u/s!Av5IQUxnr8DUj6JRBurzQFBNbg0WOQ?e=gICebV).